 It is legally permissible to draw Social Security Disability Insurance (SSDI) and unemployment benefits, and neither affects the amount of the other.
-(Minnesota is the exception in this case as well.
-The state’s partial offset also applies to SSDI.)

 However, trying to get both disability and unemployment can be tricky because key criteria for these benefits are fundamentally at odds.
 To get unemployment, you must be actively looking for work.
 To get disability, you must be largely unable to work.

-Social Security officials weighing disability claims can take into account any receipt or application for unemployment compensation, and you’ll have to show why the two are not in conflict.
+Social Security officials weighing disability claims can take into account any receipt of or application for unemployment compensation, and you’ll have to show why the two are not in conflict.

 You also can collect unemployment and Supplemental Security Income (SSI), the other Social Security-run program that pays benefits to disabled people, but the same caveats apply regarding approval of claims — and in the case of SSI, getting unemployment can reduce your benefit payment.

 If you are receiving one of these benefits and considering applying for the other, you may want to contact Social Security or consult a lawyer who specializes in disability claims to discuss your situation.